eums/website/accessibility/index.markdown

 <&#47;ul><br />
 <&#47;ul></p>
 <h2>ONLINE ACCESS<&#47;h2></p>
-<p>The Edinburgh University Music Society&nbsp;is committed to making its services accessible to everyone, including those with additional support needs.
+<p>The Edinburgh University Music Society is committed to making its services accessible to everyone, including those with additional support needs.
 If you use a screen reader, or some other device to help you view the Internet this site should be accessible to you.
 Most of the site conforms to Level AA of the Web Content Accessibility Guidelines (WCAG).<&#47;p></p>
 <p>The key issues we have addressed to ensure accessibility are as follows:<&#47;p></p>
 <ul>
 <ul>